Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

 			 <img class='u-img-responsive' src='/img/paperwork.jpg' alt='Photo of folders, illustrating paperwork'/>
 		 </div>
 		 <div class='eight columns'>
-			 <p>Every now and then, while managing your SME or freelancing activity, you have to go through this process again:</p>
+			 <p>Every quarter, managing your small business, you go through this process:</p>
-			 <p>Look for purchase invoices through your mailbox, and send them to your accountant.
+			 <p>Look for purchase invoices in your mailbox, send them to your accountant.
 Exchange emails as some documents are missing.</p>
-			 <p>Aren't these administrative tasks just a waste of time?
-A tool can do them for you.</p>
 		 </div><br>
      "
-   - type: h2
-     class: small
-     value: <i class='fa fa-check' aria-hidden='true'></i> pullReceipt automates the processing of invoices incoming in your mailbox.
    - type: div
      class: row
      value: "